Particle Physics Tutorial 4 - Particle Accelerators (Extension)

 Much of the evidence for the structure of the nucleus comes from studies using particle accelerators.
-These machines make charged particles move at high speed.
+These machines make charged particles move at high speed, hence high kinetic energies, which are needed to investigate the structure of particles.
 The charged particles can be:

 They are made to move by both attracting them and repelling them.
 The easiest particle to use is the electron.
 You will remember from GCSE that you charge objects by moving electrons.
 Protons never move.
 While you are not expected to recall details of particular particle accelerators, itís worth mentioning a couple.

 These machines can produce very high potential differences.
 The diagram below shows a typical machine you will find in a school physics laboratory.